Kopoklesz/Kopoklesz/README.md

 ## Hi, I'm Kopoklesz 👋

-- 🔧 Currently working on: private projects
+* 🔧 Currently working on: a mobile application focused on smart shopping decisions
-- 💻 Tech: Java / Python / JavaScript / C++ / C / Lua / Dart
+* 💻 Tech: Java / Python / JavaScript / C++ / C / Lua / Dart
-- 📍 Based in Hungary
+* 📍 Based in Hungary

+Currently building a mobile app that helps users make more informed purchasing decisions.

 <!--
 **Kopoklesz/Kopoklesz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.